holi-lab/ToolDial/README.md

 ## [News]

 - **[2025.05.01]** 🤗 We have released the fine-tuned "td-llama-general".
 This model can be used for a wide range of tasks related to tool agents. **We encourage you to use it for various purposes.** See [HuggingFace Link](https://huggingface.co/HOLILAB/td-llama-general).
 - **[2025.05.01]** 🤗 We have released the fine-tuned "td-llama-op" for Overall Performance task.
 The **overall performance** reported in the paper is based on the results of this model.
 We encourage using this model solely for reproducing the overall performance results.
+See [HuggingFace Link](https://huggingface.co/HOLILAB/td-llama-op)

 ## TL;DR
 ToolDial is a method that generates multi-turn dialogue data between a user and a tool-augmented language model based on GPT, utilizing an API graph.